MMC-K/Empathetic-Dialog-verbal-nonverbal/README.md

 ## Empathetic Dialogue Model - verbal & non-verbal
-#### - To generate an AI agent non-verbal response based on verbal response in the conversation
+#### - To generate an AI agent non-verbal response based on a verbal response in the conversation

 ----------------------------------